-In 281AC, a grand tourney was held by Lord Whent at Harrenhal.
-Many nobles from all over the Seven Kingdoms came down to the Riverlands to take part in the festivities.
+In 281 AC, a grand tourney was held by Lord Walter Whent at Harrenhal.
+Many nobles from all over the Seven Kingdoms came to the riverlands to take part in the festivities.
 Amongst them were the heir to Winterfell, Brandon Stark, and his younger siblings, Eddard, Lyanna and Benjen.

 Abduction of Lyanna Stark

-- Main article: Battle of Summerhall
+- Main article: Battles at Summerhall